Langtang Valley Trek Difficulty

 - Detailed gear lists tailored to the season and your personal needs

-- Health and safety advice, including tips to prevent altitude sickness
+- Health and safety advice, including essential tips on the langtang trek to prevent altitude sickness

 - Information on travel insurance and visa requirements